ncatlab/nlab-content/pages/4/8/8/0/884/content.md

 _Compute the set of homotopy classes of maps, $[X,Y]$, in terms of the classifying data for $X$, $Y$._

-These aims, with the possible enlargement of the class of objects of study to include many other types of spaces, and ultimately $\infty$-[[infinity-groupoid|groupoids]], are still valid.
+These aims are still valid, but, within the context of these webpages, with the  enlargement of the class of objects of study to include many other types of spaces, and ultimately $\infty$-[[infinity-groupoid|groupoids]].

 One may summarise them, optimistically, by saying that one searches for a nice "algebraic" category $\mathbf{A}$ together